 Cleco Dolet Hills Power Station is located west of Interstate 49 (I-49) in Mansfield, Louisiana.
 The power station uses lignite, a type of coal, to generate electricity.
 The site contains Ash Basin No. 1 that is sized to accept one year's ash production.
-This report documents the effort undertaken to study the effects of a breach of the Ash Basin No.1 levee.
+This report is a review of the 2016 Levee Breach Analysis Report and includes updated costs associated with a levee breach of Ash Basin No.1.
+Ash Basin No.1 is currently operated in the same manner that it was in 2016, when the initial Levee Breach Analysis Report was completed.